DursiS/LaTeX-Limit-Law-Proofs/README.md

 List of proofs for limit laws.
-Includes scratch work, LaTeX'd pdfs and their original tex file.
+Includes scratch work, LaTeX'd .pdf and their .tex file.